CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     dotnet new install Umbraco.Templates::* --force

-**Action:** Set the SDK Version being used and Create solution/project.
-This will create a global file with the current latest version of the SDK, and a blank solution which you can use with Visual Studio if you prefer to use that.

-    dotnet new globaljson --sdk-version 7.0 --force

 ## 2.1 Start a new blank Umbraco Site

 **Action:** Create a new Umbraco site using the following command.
 This will define the name of the site and the default database, as well as the default admin user and password.